 One of the most important ways to stop customer churn is to ask for and apply client feedback.
 Ask simple questions that touch on all major areas of improvement including communication, the process of working together, and the final product.
 Shorter is better because they’ll be more likely to answer it.
 Plus it shows you’re respectful of their time.

 Email them a poll if you want to ask one or two specific questions.
 Or conduct a short 15-minute phone survey to get more nuanced information.
 Choose your method of communication-based on your relationship with the client throughout the project.
 For example, if you exclusively chat online, keep it virtual.

 What to put in a farewell email to clients

+You might be wondering how to get a client to pay an invoice.
 If you’ve ended the project, include a short reason why in your farewell email as well as what day the project will officially end, how they can pay any outstanding invoices, and what the next steps will be.
 If the client has ended the project, use the farewell email to thank them, ask for feedback, and send any relevant documents.

 Look at examples of employee farewell emails for how to word your message.

 Leave a lasting impression with the right client offboarding tool